-Redis Enterprise Cloud supports two types of network security: database-level CIDR allow lists and VPC-wide CIDR allow lists.
+Redis Cloud supports two types of network security: database-level CIDR allow lists and VPC-wide CIDR allow lists.

 These features are available in most Redis Cloud configurations, as shown here:

 |Google Cloud||Flexible and Annual||Fixed (paid), Flexible, and Annual|

 You can restrict database access to a configurable set of source IP addresses and subnets.
 This is roughly equivalent to using iptables to limit access to a host.

 To restrict a database to a specific set of source IP addresses or subnets, see Configure CIDR allow list.